-Diagnosis of a Blue baby
+Diagnosis of a Blue Baby

 The assessment will systematically evaluate the baby for airway, pulmonary, and circulatory reasons for the cyanosis.

-Check for oligohydramnios, and if present may point to renal abnormalities related to hypoplastic lungs, while polyhydramnios is likely to show airway, esophageal, or neurological abnormalities.
+Check for oligohydramnios, and, if present, may point to renal abnormalities related to hypoplastic lungs, while polyhydramnios is likely to show airway, esophageal, or neurological abnormalities.

 A history of prolonged labor may have led to intracranial hemorrhage or phrenic nerve paralysis.
 Ask for a history of birth trauma.

-To carry out a physical examination on the infant, make sure he/she is quiet and relaxed.
+To carry out a physical examination on the infant, make sure that he/she is quiet and relaxed.
 The pattern and features of growth should be noted because babies who are either small or large for their age are more likely to develop polycythemia.
 The main aim is to determine the extent of respiratory distress because it will point to a congenital heart disease or methemoglobinemia.

 The cardiac examination must include an evaluation of the baby’s heart rate, peripheral pulses, as well as perfusion.
-While auscultating the heart, concentrate the second heart sound, which is likely to be loud and heard once in pulmonary hypertension.
-Carrying out an auscultation for heart murmurs is usually not useful because serious conditions like transposition do not produce murmurs, and loud murmurs are often caused by a harmless lesion such as a small ventricular septal defect.
+While auscultating the heart, concentrate on the second heart sound, which is likely to be loud and heard once in pulmonary hypertension.
+Carrying out an auscultation for heart murmurs is usually not useful because serious conditions like transposition do not produce murmurs, and loud murmurs are often caused by a harmless lesion, such as a small ventricular septal defect.

 However, note that a serious ejection murmur points to pulmonary stenosis.